MagePsycho/magento2-media-downloader-bash-script/README.md

 * If you are just concerned with certain category pages for development *(no need to download the entire media folder)*
 * If you are just concerned with certain product pages for development *(no need to download the entire media folder)*

-Moreover, the bash script works out of the box for any `*nix` system.
+Moreover, the bash script just works out of the box for any `*nix` system.
 Just copy the script and start downloading the required media files for quick development.

 ## INSTALL